COSC3020/theoretical-sorting-tesla-a-n/README.md

 Add your answers to this markdown file.

-## How I would verify the claim and the method:
+## How I would verify the claim and the methods:

 **Empirically Testing** - After running multiple arrays of various increasing sizes (such as n = 10, 100, 1000, and so on), Measure the actual run time,
-Plot each running time against the input size to find the growth pattern Compare with the runtimes of other algorithms and growth rates like $O(n log n )$ like mergesort on the same inputs
+Plot each running time against the input size to find the growth pattern Compare with the runtimes of other algorithms and growth rates like $O(n * log(n))$ like mergesort on the same inputs

 **Finding A Pattern** - Testing for worst case and best case scenarios to see if the claim is misadvertising, giving only it's best case for marketing purposes.
 I'd also test on arrays with multiple elements that are the same or on